 There are 2 ways to connect Teamwork to Everhour: during the signup on step 2 and by going to the Integrations page in your account and clicking to add new integration.
 You will need to enter your API token that you find in Teamwork by going to Edit my profile>API and mobile.

 Everhour will sync projects you have access to.
+You can be a user of both a standard license or contractor in order to track time.
 Sync happens periodically and automatically, so all new projects that you create in Teamwork will be automatically added to your Everhour account with some delay.
 Everhour also changes the names of stories or projects, if they were renamed in Teamwork.

 We don’t allow time tracking in archived projects.
 We no longer see a connection to such project, so time entries from it disappear from Time page of members and supervisors.
-Admins see them as archived in Everhour and reported hours remain in reports and other dashboards.
+Admins still see them as Active in Everhour but with no members assigned and reported hours remain in reports and other dashboards for Admins.

 Everhour does not connect your projects that don’t allow API access.
-You need to visit project settings in Pivotal and grant permission.
+You need to visit project settings in Teamwork and grant permission.

-To disable your integration with Pivotal, go to your Integrations page.
+To disable your integration with Teamwork, go to your Integrations page.
 This option affects only your account, other team members are still able to track time.